- Dates are delicious and nutrient-dense fruits that are high in fiber.

 They are consumed globally and have significant cultural and religious significance.
 Due to their high fiber and sugar content, dates are praised.
 Many people wonder when the best time is to consume them.
+Some suggest eating dates on empty stomach, while others prefer to consume them as a snack or dessert.
 Whatever food you are contemplating consuming, the best time to consume dates is when you are hungry or want to consume it.

 Dates are a nutrient-dense food that is high in fiber.
 The most popular varieties of dates are Medjool and Deglet Noor, which are both grown in the United States.
 While fresh dates are edible, they are usually consumed once dried. dry, bumpy skin makes them easy to distinguish from other fruits.

 In one 3.5-ounce (100-gram) serving of dates, you’ll get the following vitamins and minerals:

 - Calories: 282